-Today we’re talking about potato gnocchi to which I’ve added chestnut flour for a more rustic and autumnal touch to this very popular recipe.
+Today we talk about potato gnocchi to which I added chestnut flour to give a more rustic and autumnal touch to this popular recipe.
 Chestnut flour can be used for both sweet and savory preparations, just like in this case.
-The gnocchi with chestnut flour are made with a base of potatoes, a minimal percentage of chestnut flour, durum wheat semolina (but you can also use regular white flour) and contain no eggs.
-They are very easy to prepare, have a delicate taste and can be paired with simple sauces that do not completely cover the fragrance and flavor.
+The gnocchi with chestnut flour are made with a base dough of potatoes, a minimal percentage of chestnut flour, durum wheat semolina (but common white 00 flour can also be used) and do not contain eggs.
+They are very easy to prepare, have a delicate taste and can be paired with simple seasonings that do not completely cover their aroma and flavor.
 Potato gnocchi with chestnut flour pair well with other typical autumn flavors, such as walnuts, hazelnuts, mushrooms, radicchio, and so on.
 I’ll explain how I prepared them.

 - Cost: Medium